 In which ways does psoriasis look different than eczema?

 In appearance, psoriasis shows itself as silvery white scaly skin because of the overproduction of skin cells.
 The dry skin becomes inflamed and red, causing severe itching.
 While eczema makes the skin red and inflamed too, it also appears along with pus, blisters, peeling and cracking.

 How do I relieve psoriasis symptoms?

-Using both white curcumin cream (See Ageless Cures AC Derma White Curcumin Cream) and taking curcumin orally (See Ageless Cures Super Curcumin 1000mg + Bioperine) is a natural alternative that has shown to be effective in clinical trials.
-Since psoriasis and eczema share the core issue of inflammation, curcumin’s powerful anti-inflammatory properties attack inflammation on the skin and at the cellular level in the body.
+Using both white curcumin cream (See Ageless Cures AC Derma White Curcumin Cream) and taking curcumin orally (See Ageless Cures Super Curcumin 1000mg + Bioperine) could be a natural alternative that has shown to be effective in clinical trials.
+Since psoriasis and eczema share the core issue of inflammation, curcumin’s powerful anti-inflammatory properties could attack inflammation on the skin and at the cellular level in the body.
 Therefore, curcumin has a double benefit without any of the negative side effects of conventional treatments.

 note: These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent disease.